PowerTap Announces Letter of Intent with Newport Realty Group for Retail Energy Center

-/EIN News/ -- VANCOUVER, British Columbia and ALISO VIEJO, Calif., April 03, 2023 (GLOBE NEWSWIRE) -- PowerTap Hydrogen Capital Corp.
-(NEO: MOVE) (OTC: MOTNF) (“PowerTap” or the “Company” or “MOVE”) PowerTap Hydrogen Fueling Corp., (“PowerTap”), a leading provider of on-site hydrogen production technology, today announced that it has entered into a letter of intent with Newport Realty Group (“NRG”), Newport Beach, California-based real estate development firm, to enter into a lease in Yermo, California to operate a future PowerTap Hydrogen Fueling Station.
+VANCOUVER, British Columbia and ALISO VIEJO, Calif., April 03, 2023 (GLOBE NEWSWIRE) -- PowerTap Hydrogen Capital Corp.
+MOVE MOTNF ("PowerTap" or the "Company" or "MOVE") PowerTap Hydrogen Fueling Corp., ("PowerTap"), a leading provider of on-site hydrogen production technology, today announced that it has entered into a letter of intent with Newport Realty Group ("NRG"), Newport Beach, California-based real estate development firm, to enter into a lease in Yermo, California to operate a future PowerTap Hydrogen Fueling Station.
 The lease remains subject to a definitive agreement.

 Subject to finalizing the terms of the lease, this future location for PowerTap hydrogen fueling stations will help to provide clean and reliable energy solutions for light-duty fuel cell electric vehicles (FCEVs), as well as battery electric vehicles (BEVs) and traditional gasoline-powered vehicles.
 The site will host an on- site hydrogen production station developed by PowerTap, which will provide fuel for light-duty FCEVs.
 NRG plans to develop several retail/energy plazas along Interstate 15, extending from Los Angeles and Orange County in California to Las Vegas and beyond through the states of Nevada and Utah.
 These sites, on which PowerTap will have a first look to participate, will provide microgrids for battery electric charging of battery electric vehicles (BEVs) and petrol stations servicing gasoline and diesel vehicles, along with other uses such as drive-thru restaurants, convenience stores, food halls, public-private lounges, and rest areas, to support consumers while charging their vehicles.